ersheff/IMS322-Docs/docs/style-guide.md

 This page is divided into 3 sections:

-- **[Autograded Requirements](#autograded-requirements)**: The requirements in this section will be autograded by GitHub Actions during the final sync with your project's repository.
+- **[Autograded Requirements](#autograded-requirements)**: The requirements in this section will be autograded by GitHub Actions after syncing your repository with "autograde" or "finished" as the commit message.
 You can read more about how to initiate this process and review the results on the [Setup](../setup/#autograding) page.

-- **[Manually Graded Requirements](#manually-graded-requirements)**: The requirements in this section will be reviewed by the instructor after submission.
+- **[Manually Graded Requirements](#manually-graded-requirements)**: The requirements in this section will be reviewed by the instructor after submission and graded using the assignment rubric in Canvas.

 - **[Other Suggestions](#other-suggestions)**: This section includes other miscellaneous style suggestions.
 While they do not directly affect your assignment grades, implementing these suggestions may help improve your results.